ChainsawXIV/Weylandpedia/world.md

 Culture: Okamimimi and Nekomimi have been integrated into European society for centuries, facing minimal discrimination in modern times - comparable to how Irish or French discrimination is now considered archaic.

 MATE-MARKING: Traditionally, mates would bite each other's necks hard enough to draw blood and create permanent scars.
 These bite patterns serve as unique, visible "signatures" marking bonded pairs.
 Unlike rings, mate-marks cost nothing financially - their price is pain and permanence.
 Modern attitudes toward mate-marking are mixed.
 Many now choose wedding rings instead, having seen their parents' generation bearing marks from failed relationships.
 Those with mate-marks today may be viewed as either deeply committed or impulsively naive.
 Early-life mate-marking (particularly during school years) carries significant social stigma, similar to teenage pregnancy.

+Sub-variants: Okamimimi is a broad identifier for the demihumans of the canis family.
+Most commonly, okami are simply wolf demihumans, making up the overwhelming majority.
+However, some subvariants of okami can be seen.
+- Jackal - Rare.
+Native to Africa and Eurasia.
+Leaner, larger ears, built for endurance over strength.
+Dark hair colors.
+- Coyote - 10% of all okami.
+Native to NA.
+Leaner, scrappy, pointier, larger ears, built for endurance over strength.
+Earthy hair colors.
+- Inumimi would technically be considered subvariants, but are widely accepted as their own species.

 SCENT MARKING: One tradition that persists is scent marking using cheek glands.
 This subtle practice remains important for marking mates and close friends, though the scent is often indistinguishable to non-okami.

 ## Nekomimi Lore
 Nekomimi are often referred to as a catboy or catgirl depending on gender.